- Home

 Many people are currently struggling to manage steep living costs, so might be looking for ways to give their pension pot a boost in the run up to retirement.

-Returns offered by scammers are usually much higher than those you can earn through your bank, so it’s entirely natural to feel tempted, especially as fraudsters often sound very authoritative or claim to be experts in their area.
+Returns offered by scammers are usually much higher than those you can earn through your bank, so it’s entirely natural to feel tempted to take some of your savings out, especially as fraudsters often sound very authoritative or claim to be experts in their area.

 Honey Langcaster-James, a psychologist, said: “Scammers employ clever techniques, such as seeking to establish ‘social similarity’ by faking empathy and a friendly rapport with their victims.
 They can win your trust in a short space of time and by engaging with them you leave yourself vulnerable to losing a lot of money very quickly.”